 You can also contact

-Ginnie Flynn, Vice President of Communications, for assistance in finalizing your message.
+Ginnie Flynn, Vice President of Communications, for assistance with your message.

 To understand racism, one must recognize how it functions on various levels: personal, interpersonal, institutional, and structural.